• Skip navigation

 • High-profile prize to celebrate new developments in contemporary art.

 • Nominations are invited each year and are judged by a rotating independent jury.
-Members of the jury in 2010 were: Katrina Brown, Vasif Kortun, Nadia Schneider, Godfrey Worsdale.
+Members of the jury in 2014 were: Stefan Kalmar, Helen Legg, Sarah McCrory, Dirk Snauwaert and Penelope Curtis.

 Tags: 20 - 40K | International | Various - Category: Visual Arts -